liusseka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **10-love_exponent_breath:-** The script displays the result of BREATH to the power of LOVE **11-binary_to_decimal:-** The script converts a number from base 2 to base 10.
 **12-combinations:-** The script prints all possible combinations of two letters, except oo.
+**13-print_float:-** The script prints a number with two decimal places, followed by a new line.